robertsdotpm/coinbend/README.md

 ### Development
 Want to contribute?
 Great!

-Contract me at matthew@roberts.pm if you need any help.
+Contact me at matthew@roberts.pm if you need any help.
 Also, I'm still looking for a partner who wants to team up and help me get this to beta.

 ### License
 There's no license yet but all the code will be release under LGPL soon (when I have time.)
 The UI won't be released under an open source license but it will be free to use and download.